baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 `forEach(callback: (element: T) => void, traversal: 'inorder' | 'preorder' | 'postorder' = 'inorder')` - Executes a callback function for each element in the BST.
 `isEmpty()` - Checks if the binary search tree is empty.
 `clear()` - Removes all nodes from the binary search tree.
-`count()` - Returns the total number of nodes in the binary search tree.
+`size()` - Returns the total number of nodes in the binary search tree.

 ### Example Usage
 ```typescript